godot-package-manager/.github/profile/README.md

   // comments are supported
   // quotes arent needed for keys
   packages: {
+    // or for strings
-    my_package: "1.0.0", // trailing commas are also fine
+    my_package: 1.0.0, // trailing commas are also fine
   }
 }
 ```